-Montreat College's enrollment climbs again
+Montreat College's enrollment climbs for the third straight year

 Montreat College announced last week that degree-seeking enrollment on its traditional campus this semester is the highest on record in the school's 101-year history, both for new students and overall enrollment.